A Bible Study by Jack Kelley

 If anyone thinks they are something when they are not, they deceive themselves.
 Each one should test their own actions.
 Then they can take pride in themselves alone, without comparing themselves to someone else, for each one should carry their own load.
 Nevertheless, the one who receives instruction in the word should share all good things with their instructor (Galatians 6:3-6).

 In these verses Paul identified the temptation he was warning them against in Galatians 6:1-2, and it’s the danger of thinking we’re spiritually superior to the brother or sister we’re trying to restore.
-Thinking we’re any better than someone else is self deception.
-The only valid evaluation is self evaluation.
-The exception is when the Lord gives us a deeper understanding about Scripture we’re being taught.
-In that case we should share it with our instructor so he or she can benefit from it as well.
+Thinking we’re any better than someone else is self-deception.
+The only valid evaluation is self-evaluation.
+The exception is when the Lord gives us a deeper understanding of Scripture we’re being taught.
+In that case, we should share it with our instructor so he or she can benefit from it as well.

 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 Whoever sows to please their flesh, from the flesh will reap destruction; whoever sows to please the Spirit, from the Spirit will reap eternal life.
 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers (Galatians 6:7-10).